byn3/bandersguru/README.md

 # bandersguru

-# How to run
+## How to run

 * git clone this repo, cd into it
 * npm install
 * node server.js
+* open another terminal and follow the directions

-Documentation is in server.js or in the terminal as you go along.
+Documentation is in server.js file or in the terminal as you go along.
-The goal of this is to complete the mandatory tasks for a coding assessment.
+The goal of this was to learn how to use express and node in order to complete a take home assignment for a startup.
+I had to complete the mandatory tasks with tools I was not familiar with.
 Still incomplete.
-Need to fix the last of the routes.
+Need to fix error handling and some edge cases.

 ## Mandatory tasks

-#### Step 0:

-Clone this project and initialize your `package.json` with npm.

-#### Step 1:

-Bootstrap a basic NodeJS HTTP Server using *any* NodeJS web framework and listen on the `8080` port in a `server.js` file.

-#### Step 2:

 Using a router, add these routes to the server: